Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Mining rewards.
 Miners receive 45% of the block reward in exchange for mining blocks.
 A further 45% goes to masternodes, while the remaining 10% is set aside for the development, marketing and infrastructure of the Dash network.
 This makes Dash a self-funding cryptocurrency.
 For example, Dash has reportedly provided US$1.2 million in funding to legal-marijuana-focused payment company Alt Thirty Six.

-- Decentralized governance.
-Dash features a decentralized governance and voting system, where any member of the community can submit a proposal for a new feature or change to the Dash network, and proposals are then voted on by masternodes.
+- Decentralised governance.
+Dash features a decentralised governance and voting system where any member of the community can submit a proposal for a new feature or change to the Dash network, and proposals are then voted on by masternodes.

 - What’s in a name?
 With an emphasis on privacy and fast transactions, Dash has in the past been associated with illegal transactions.
 In an effort to move away from this reputation, the community voted to adopt the name Dash (formed from Digital Cash) rather than the earlier monikers of Xcoin and Darkcoin.